IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 ## What is RAG?

-RAG (Retrieval-Augmented Generation) is an advanced technique that combines retrieval-based and generation-based approaches to improve the performance of language models, especially in question-answering and knowledge-intensive tasks.
+RAG (Retrieval-Augmented Generation) is an advanced technique that combines retrieval-based and generation-based approaches to improve the performance of large language models, especially in question-answering and knowledge-intensive tasks.
+In layman terms, clients can use RAG pattern to generate factually accurate output from LLMs, that is grounded in information in a knowledge base.

 Key Components of RAG:

 1. **Retrieval**: The model first retrieves relevant documents or information from a large knowledge base (like Wikipedia or custom databases) based on the user's query.
 This helps provide the model with factual and up-to-date information that it may not have learned during training.
 2. **Augmented Generation**: Once the relevant documents are retrieved, the model then generates a response based on the query and the retrieved documents.
 This ensures the generated answer is both relevant and factual, combining the reasoning power of the language model with the accuracy of external knowledge.